zone-eu/haraka-plugin-wildduck/README.md

 European Union Public License 1.1 ([details](http://ec.europa.eu/idabc/eupl.html)) or later

-> WildDuck plugin for Haraka (`haraka-plugin-wildduck`) is part of the Zone Mail Suite (ZMS).
+> WildDuck plugin for Haraka (`@zone-eu/haraka-plugin-wildduck`) is part of the Zone Mail Suite (ZMS).
 Suite of programs and modules for an efficient, fast and modern email server.